 Overseas Garda Vetting (PDF, size 193.4 KB, 1 page)

 Find a Return to Practice Programme

-The campaign will open for applications in January 2023.
+The 2023 campaign is now closed.
+The campaign for 2024 will open for applications in January 2024.

 Phone: 087 0969611